 Yes, I am a nerd.
-And I just can’t imagine being in any other field that is as rewarding.
+And I just can’t imagine being in any other field that is as rewarding as this one.

 I love to help fundraisers like you.
 Not just your organization, but your career too.
 Not only do fundraisers who promote planned gifts close significantly larger gifts — even if they just dabble in it — but they also strengthen their careers significantly.

-I do not take myself too seriously.
+I try not take myself too seriously.
 But I do take my business seriously, especially my clients.
-You will sense this in my publications and our blog.
-I also love to be irreverent and tell it like it is.
-There are too many vanilla people in this industry and I have decided not to be one of them.
-Attend one of our webinars and see how exciting we are.
+You’ll probably figure this out by reading my publications and our blog.
+I also have this tendency to call it like I see it, tell it like it is, and at time be annoyingly (but unapologetically) irreverent.
+There are just too many vanilla people in this industry (and this world) and they need to be Rocky Road (or at least add a few sprinkles.)
+Attend one of our webinars and see how exciting this business can be.
 Or, invite me as a keynote speaker for your next event.
+(PS: I promise to behave.)

 We’re also a great team that includes a very unusual combination of people — a first in the planned giving industry.
 And it’s not just that we’re well educated and experienced.
 We’re also street smart, with real-world know-how.
 That’s not something you pick up in the classroom.